Immediate Response Force: Operational history

 The IRF's first emergency deployment occurred in January 2020 and consisted of the 1st Brigade Combat Team, 82nd Airborne Division plus supporting Air Force assets.
 The deployment was to the Middle East and was in response to a prior attack on the U.S. embassy in Iraq.
 In June 2020, one infantry battalion of the IRF deployed to Fort Belvoir in response to riots in Washington, D.C.
 The unit remained on standby until dismissed by Secretary of Defense Mark Esper.
 The IRF's 1st Brigade Combat Team, 82nd Airborne Division was deployed to Afghanistan during Operation Allies Refuge in August 2021.

-Elements of the 82nd Airborne, which makes up the core of the IRF, were mobilized and deployed to eastern Europe in support of NATO during the 2021–2022 Russo-Ukrainian crisis.
+Elements of the 82nd Airborne, which makes up the core of the IRF, were mobilized and deployed to eastern Europe in support of NATO during the prelude to the Russian invasion of Ukraine.

 Structure

 The IRF is built around a Brigade Combat Team of the 82nd Airborne Division.
 A rotating battalion of the brigade, along with Air Force Air Mobility Command assets, is kept at a high alert level to allow it to undertake an airborne deployment on 18 hours notice with no prior warning.
 This initial "entry force" of the IRF is designed to be followed by additional battalions within a period of days.